Islamic eschatology: Questions and criticism

 Skepticism of the concept of the resurrection of the dead has been part of both "the compatriots" of Muhammad and the "rational and scientifically-infused" inhabitants of the contemporary world.

 The fact of the resurrection of the body has been of continuing importance to Muslims and has raised very particular questions in certain circles of Islamic thought, such as those reflected in the later disputations between philosophy and theology.
 It was not really a point of issue for early Islam, however, and bodily resurrection has never been seriously denied by orthodoxy.
-It is, as many have observed, basic to the message of God as proclaimed by the Prophet and articulated clearly by the Qur'an, especially in those passages in which the contemporaries of the Prophet are presented as having scoffed or raised doubts.
+It is, as many have observed, basic to the message of God as proclaimed by Muhammad and articulated clearly by the Qur'an, especially in those passages in which the contemporaries of Muhammad are presented as having scoffed or raised doubts.
 It continues to be, ... a point of conviction for many of the contemporary interpreters of Islam to a world in which a rational and scientifically-infused populace continues to raise the same eyebrows of skepticism as did the compatriots of the Prophet.

 Early skeptics being quoted in the Quran as saying: "Are we to be returned to our former state when we have become decayed bones?
 They say, that would be a detrimental return!"
 (Q79: 10–12).

-Visitation of tombs

-Death is also seen as a homecoming.
-When people visit tombs, they are having a specific spiritual routine.
-The correct way to visit someone's tomb is to recite parts of the Quran and pray for the deceased.